-If you can start your day off feeling as fresh as a daisy and as productive as Bob from work, then you’ve got your life set ahead of you.
-However, if you’re like 83 percent of all Americans, a steaming cup of coffee and a shot of adrenaline are always mandatory to get yourself up and running.
+If you can start your day off feeling as fresh as a daisy and as productive as Bob from work, then you have got your life set ahead of you.
+However, if you are like 83 percent of all Americans, a steaming cup of coffee and a shot of adrenaline are always mandatory to get yourself up and running.

-With such a vast number of coffee drinkers, you’d think that overdosing on the beverage is not unusual.
-However, it isn’t as common as you would think.
-It’s relatively rare.
-But that doesn’t mean that a caffeine overdose is a myth.
+With such a vast number of coffee drinkers, you would think that overdosing on the beverage is not unusual.
+However, it is not as common as you would think.
+It is relatively rare.
+But that does not mean that a caffeine overdose is a myth.

 Below, we have compiled a list of the nine most common caffeine overdose symptoms here.

 There is a popular Ethiopian legend regarding coffee’s invention.
 Some say that a Sufi shepherd named Kaldi or Khalid discovered the effect of the coffee beans after one specific goat got intoxicated by it.

 Ever since, coffee has been known almost exclusively for its ability to increase alertness.
 It is specifically known to reduce the production of adenosine, a hormone that induces feelings of fatigue, and encourages the production of adrenaline, the fight-or-flight hormone.

 However, when the user starts to overdo it on the stimulant, these effects can be drastically amplified.
 Furthermore, they can cause feelings of nervousness and anxiety.

 Caffeine is a drug which, at its very core, is a stimulant, and surplus doses of 1 gram or more per day have been known to induce anxiety, stress, and nervousness.

 Jitteriness, dizziness, and nausea are also secondary symptoms.
 You can take them as early signs of a caffeine-rich diet.